TheBoatyMcBoatFace/louisiana-bar/sections/6-be/README.md

 **9.2.a** Is ABC, Inc. required to issue certificates of stock representing the shares to be issued?
 Explain.

 **Tips & Analysis**
+Understand the flexibility provided under Louisiana law regarding the issuance of stock certificates.
+Certificates are traditional, but not mandatory, and companies can opt for electronic or other forms to represent ownership.

 **Answer**
+No, ABC, Inc. is not required to issue certificates of stock representing the shares, although it may choose to do so.
+Louisiana law allows for both certificated and uncertificated shares.

 **9.2.b** If ABC, Inc. issues certificates of stock, what information is to be shown on each share certificate?

 **Tips & Analysis**
+Focus on the standard requirements for stock certificates.
+This ensures that all necessary information is presented clearly to reflect ownership accurately.

 **Answer**
+ If ABC, Inc. issues certificates of stock, each share certificate must show the name of the issuing corporation, the name of the person to whom issued, the number and class of shares, and the designation of the series, if any.

 **9.2.c** If ABC, Inc. does not issue stock certificates, will this change the rights and obligations Allison, Billy or Clayton owe to ABC, Inc.?
 Explain.

 **Tips & Analysis**
+Understand that the issuance of stock certificates is a formal acknowledgment of share ownership but does not in itself define the rights and obligations of the shareholders.

 **Answer**
+No, not issuing stock certificates will not change the rights and obligations Allison, Billy, or Clayton owe to ABC, Inc. Their rights as shareholders and obligations towards the corporation remain the same, irrespective of the physical issuance of certificates.

 **9.3**
 **9.3.a** Does the law require that any of Allison, Billy and Clayton be an officer or director of ABC, Inc.?
 Explain.

 **Tips & Analysis**
+Recognize the distinction between shareholders and corporate officers or directors in a corporation’s structure.
+Shareholders may choose to take on these roles but are not legally obliged to.

 **Answer**
+The law does not specifically require any of Allison, Billy, and Clayton to be an officer or director of ABC, Inc. Officers and directors can be elected or appointed according to the corporation's bylaws.

 **9.3.b** What officer positions (if any) must they elect?

 **Tips & Analysis**
+Note the common officer titles and roles within a corporation but also remember that the corporation has flexibility in defining specific roles within its bylaws.

 **Answer**
+They must elect positions typically recognized in corporate governance, such as President, Secretary, and Treasurer, although specific positions can vary based on the corporation's bylaws.

 **9.3.c** May Billy hold more than one officer position at one time?
 Explain.

 **Tips & Analysis**
+Be aware of the flexibility in roles and responsibilities within a corporation, particularly in smaller entities where officers often wear multiple hats.

 **Answer**
+Yes, Billy can hold more than one officer position at one time, if allowed by the corporation's bylaws.
+This is a common practice, especially in smaller corporations.

 **9.3.d** Does the law require that the officers also be directors?
 Explain.

 **Tips & Analysis**
+Understand the separation of roles within a corporation that allows individuals to be either directors, officers, both, or neither, depending on the corporation's governance structure.

 **Answer**
+No, the law does not require that officers also be directors, though they can be.
+This allows for flexibility in how the corporation is structured and operated.

 **9.3.e** What is the difference between straight voting and cumulative voting for director positions?

 **Tips & Analysis**
+Focus on the differences in voting rights and procedures, particularly how they can affect the power dynamics in electing directors.

 **Answer**
+Straight voting is where each shareholder votes the number of shares they own for each director position.
+Cumulative voting allows shareholders to allocate their total votes (shares times director positions) in any combination they choose among the candidates.

 **9.3.f** When will shareholders have cumulative voting rights?

 **Tips & Analysis**
+Pay attention to the provisions within the Articles of Incorporation that can grant shareholders cumulative voting rights, understanding its implications for governance and shareholder influence.

 **Answer**
+Shareholders have cumulative voting rights if the corporation’s Articles of Incorporation specifically allow for it.
+Cumulative voting is not mandatory and must be expressly adopted.

 **9.4** Assume that Allison, Billy and Clayton want to form a Louisiana limited liability company (LLC) instead of a corporation for their proposed venture.
 To achieve the objectives stated above, should the LLC be formed as a member-managed LLC or instead as a manager-managed LLC?
 Explain the difference between these two forms of LLC.

 **Tips & Analysis**
+Distinguish between member-managed and manager-managed LLCs in terms of control and operation.
+Consider the founders' intentions for their roles within the LLC when making this decision.

 **Answer**
+To achieve the objectives stated, the LLC should be formed as a member-managed LLC since Allison wishes to be a silent investor while Billy and Clayton run the day-to-day business.
+In a member-managed LLC, all members can participate in management, but the operating agreement can limit their roles, allowing Billy and Clayton to actively manage the business, while Allison remains a passive investor.
+A manager-managed LLC would centralize management in one or more managers, who may or may not be members, which is not necessary given the desired structure.